AnishwarRajaram/Software-for-banner-grabbing/README.md

-# NetProbe
+# PMap

 A layered active network fingerprinting tool written in Python.
-Given a subnet or a single IP, NetProbe discovers live hosts, probes them across multiple protocol layers, and produces a best-guess identification of the **OS**, **web server**, and **FTP server** running on each target — without installing anything on the target machine.
+Given a subnet or a single IP, PMap discovers live hosts, probes them across multiple protocol layers, and produces a best-guess identification of the **OS**, **web server**, and **FTP server** running on each target — without installing anything on the target machine.

 > **Requires root** — raw socket operations (Scapy) need `CAP_NET_RAW`.
-> Tested on Linux (Debian / Ubuntu).
+> Tested on Linux (Debian).
 Python 3.9+.

 ---